 - Collectramatic fryers can fryer up to 20 batches of 6 heads of chicken (120 heads) without filtering compared to needing to filter after only 4 to 5 batches with their current fryer brand.

-We cooked a few rounds at our “normal” setting.
+We cooked a few rounds of South American fried chicken at our “normal” setting.
 And although the final color matched their website photo, the customer wanted it darker, much darker.

-After breading the chicken they place the breaded chicken in a refrigerator for a minimum of one hour prior to frying.
-In our test, we breaded the chicken and placed them in our quarter rack basket assembly before placing in the refrigerator.
+After breading the chicken they place the breaded chicken in a refrigerator for a minimum of one hour before frying.
+In our test, we breaded the chicken and placed them in our quarter rack basket assembly before placing them in the refrigerator.
 Currently, they bread the chicken, place it directly on a sheet pan, refrigerate and hand drop each piece of chicken into the pressure fryer.

 Now the big test!
 Having never had the opportunity to try their chicken beforehand, we had never tasted their breading or their chicken (secret stuff).
 We were ready!
 So our Chef Barry Yates set the Collectramatic to their current setting of 350F for 12 minutes and 30 seconds.

-We pulled a full rack of breaded chicken from the refrigerator after one hour.
+The breaded chicken was pulled from the refrigerator after one hour.
 Needless to say, the breading was fully set as opposed to when you bread and place it directly into the fryer.
 In went the chicken, the lid was closed & locked and we pressed the start button.